ayraiam/metatax-amazon/README.md

   --emu-db-its PATH     Path to ITS Emu DB directory --emu-db-lsu PATH     Path to LSU Emu DB directory

-If ITS/LSU DBs are not provided or missing, their respective markers are skipped.
+If ITS/LSU DBs are not provided or are missing, those markers are skipped.
 The 16S Emu database (bacteria + archaea) is auto-downloaded at first use.

 EXAMPLES
 ---------

-# 1) Run ALL stages (QC → Emu → Downstream) for ALL markers
+# 1) Run ALL stages (QC → Emu → Downstream) for 16S only (default)
 bash workflow/runall.sh